hirsimaki-markus/seapie/README.md

 _Have you ever wanted to debug something without bothering to learn how to use a real debugger?_
-_Seapie opens python prompt when you need something quick, dirty and interactive_
+_Seapie opens python prompt when you want to edit your program's state during execution and then resume running_

 <img src="https://raw.githubusercontent.com/hirsimaki-markus/SEAPIE/master/images/SEAPIE.png" width="70" height="70"/>